proxv/jsbundle/README.md

 Start a "Dev CDN", serving on *tcp\_port* (default 8081), optionally using configuration specified in *config\_file*.
 The *entry\_file* passed to *jsbundle* is determined by the request URL, which will be resolved based on the *devCdnPaths* defined in the config file (defaulting to the current working directory of *devcdn*).
 If no *config\_file* is specified, *devcdn* will look for a *jsbundle.json* file in the current working directory and use that if it exists.
-You can specify the JSBUNDLE_ENV either via an environment variable or by passing a value to the --env flag.
+You can specify the JSBUNDLE\_ENV (see below) either via an environment variable or by passing a value to the --env flag.

 ## Tests